Twingate-Community/diy-vpn/digital_ocean/kubernetes/README.md

 Deploy enterprise-grade Twingate Exit Networks across multiple DigitalOcean Kubernetes clusters for auto-scaling, high availability, and advanced container orchestration.
 This solution provides maximum flexibility and scalability for large-scale VPN deployments.

+> **⚠️ Internal Use Only**: This project can only be used for personal or internal use.
+Please do not use this project or Twingate to offer a commercial VPN service.
+Also note that bandwidth usage through Twingate infrastructure is subject to Twingate's [Fair Use Policy](https://www.twingate.com/terms/sa).

 ## 🏗️ Architecture

 ```text